iggym/Swift-Conventions-Style-Guide/README.md

 ## Braces
 * Method braces and other braces (if/else/switch/while etc.)
 * Always open on the same line as the statement but close on a new line.
-* Use 2 spaces, opening brace on same line
+* Use 2 spaces, opening brace on same line.
 ```swift
 if true {
     //Do something